You should know by now that we’re a fan of all mini dogs. Our latest obsession? The Miniature Labrador.

 It’s no wonder there has been a proliferation of cross breeds in recent years.
 From Labradoodles to Springadors, everyone wants a share of that trademark Labrador personality.

-But there’s a lot of confusion about exactly what a miniature Lab entails.
+There’s a lot of confusion over what exactly a miniature Lab entails.

 What exactly does it mean when we see miniature Lab puppies for sale?
 Where do they come from?

 So let’s lay out what we know about mini Labs.
 Are these pocket puppies too good to be true?